iokinai/trl/README.md

 ## Parameters

-- No parameters - Generates getters/setters for any private field, pub field are ignored
+- No parameters - Generates getters/setters for any private field, pub fields are ignored

     ```rust
     #[getters]